ArnaudFelin/ClickLearn_DSTI_Project/README.md

 ### Sound Processing

 Details of sound processing libraries and command line interfaces that were tested for the project.

+### clicklearn_main_v1

+Main program deployed on the Iot Devices.

 ### Demos